jpvillaisaza/reverse/reverse.md

 &nbsp;&nbsp;`==` (by definition of `reverse'`)
 `reverse' xs (x:ys)`

-Now, we can use the efficient definition of `reverse'` to define the `reverse` function, as follows:
+Now, the efficient definition of `reverse'` can be used to define an efficient `reverse` function, as follows:

 ```haskell
 reverse :: [a] -> [a]